Is It Right For You?

 Unknown Businesses Planned So Far

-Anyone wanting a software that provides collaborative business planning, modeling & financial forecasting
+Anyone wanting a simple software that provides collaborative business planning & modeling

 It really depends on where you’re coming from.
 If you’re business-savvy enough that you don’t need much step-by-step help, and you’re fine with the html-style, no-nonsense aesthetic, you’ll probably have no trouble using iPlanner.